Is Oxtail Good for You?

 What is more, Iron has a role in the transportation of oxygen throughout the body.
 [11] This means that maintaining normal levels of iron in the blood is essential for having a regular and healthy life.
 On the other hand, Zinc uplifts your immune system, expedites wound healing, and acts anti-inflammatory.
 [12]

 Essential vitamin B12 covers 41% of daily needs.
-[13] It will increase your stamina, enhance your memory, and prevents anemia.
+[13] It will increase your stamina, enhance your memory, and prevent anemia.
 B12 reduces fatigue and boosts your mood.
+For a better insight into how nutrients like iron, zinc, and vitamin B12 work, it’s helpful to understand the difference between vitamins and minerals.

 Can You Eat Oxtail on a Keto Diet?